jim-smith/AI_Module/lectures/README.md

 Learning Outcomes
 - Identify and illustrate the legal and ethical issues around the use of machine learning
 - Identify and illustrate the difference between unsupervised, reinforcement and supervised learning
-- Formulate and apply simple unsupervised learning algorithms and illustrate their use
+- Formulate and apply simple unsupervised learning algorithms and illustrate their use.

 Lectures: Machine_Learning_Introduction_and_Types.ipynb
 - 15 minutes: types of ML
 - Activity: